 The J & J vaccine requires only one dose and can be stored at normal refrigerator temperatures.

 No. There are no live virus particles.
 While you might feel minor, temporary side effects from the injection, it is impossible to contract the virus from the vaccine.

 Some people who get a COVID-19 vaccine will experience side effects, particularly after a second dose.
 The side effects of the vaccine appear to be minor and temporary.
-Participants have reported pain at the injection site, fatigue, and occasional fever, headache, or aching muscles and joints.
+Participants have reported pain at the injection site, fatigue, occasional fever, headache, or aching muscles and joints.
 These side effects fade within 1-2 days.

-In fact, side effects are actually common with all vaccines.
-They are a sign that a vaccine is working and is triggering an immune response.
+These side effects are actually common with all vaccines: they are a sign that a vaccine is working and triggering an immune response.
 If someone is going to have a bad reaction to a vaccine, it is likely to occur in the first six weeks after vaccination.

 No. For a two-dose vaccine, your second dose must be from the same vaccine as the first.
 Since the vaccines differ in composition, storage and time between the two doses, experts say people must take the same vaccine for both doses.

 It’s possible you may need to get a booster shot.
 Because the disease is new, we still have more to learn about how long immunity might last.
 The protection may wane over time, and you may be susceptible again.
 It’s also possible that the virus could mutate.
 Public health experts and scientists will continue to study the virus and monitor people’s immunity, and issue guidance accordingly in the future.